 There are five possible stages of anger after a spouse has an affair:

-- Denial – The emotion you feel when you finally understand that you’ve been cheated on is shock.
+- Denial – The emotion you feel when you finally understand that you’ve been cheated on is shocking.
 It might be hard to accept the fact that your spouse has cheated, and you might be thinking of excuses or justifications for their actions.

 - Anger – After denial fades, the realization that you were cheated on suddenly begins to make one angry.
 Anger is normal and is an emotion that is healthy to feel and express after being cheated on.
 However, you should never act on revenge urges because you will only hurt yourself and others in the long run.
-Find healthy ways to cope with feeling angry
+Find healthy ways to cope with feeling angry.

 - Bargaining – It’s very common for the partner who was cheated on to start bargaining in the marriage to salvage it.
 It’s an attempt to avoid an unwanted future, and the cheating partner might bargain in an attempt to save the relationship.
 If you’ve been cheated on, be sure to exercise full caution when your partner tries to bargain or downplay the affair.
-Use your wise judgement and feel out if they’re being genuine or not.
+Use your judgment and feel out if they’re being genuine or not.

 - Depression – It’s natural for the party who got cheated on to fall into a depression after finding out.
 Different people have different ways of coping with their emotions, but it would be wise to seek professional help if this is the case.

 - Acceptance – The final stage of grief after infidelity is acceptance.
 Accept the fact that you’ve been cheated on so you can either walk away from an unfaithful partner or try to find solutions to save the marriage.
-Visiting a marriage counselor could help you guys grow in the relationship if it is something both parties are willing to do.
+Visiting a marriage counselor could help you grow in the relationship if it is something both parties are willing to do.